 The Women of the NEC Concert Choir sound like they’re trying to emulate an Opera Chorus, but the pieces they’re singing are NOT opera.
 The Women have this rough-sounding, unrefined, unpolished sound, almost as if they’re very nervous and it shows in their voices with this fluttery sound.
 Why “sing” like that?
 It’s awful.
+Dreadful.
 It sound shrill.
 It sounds very unrefined and even unrehearsed.
 They don’t sound polished and perfected.
 Do they sound like that because they can’t do any better?
 Mi amigo/My friend asked: “Or is this the Chorus where all others dump their worst choristers in?”
 Well no, the NEC Concert Choir is the Symphonic Chorus on campus.
 They’re supposed to be the best along with the Chamber Singers.
 You can hear this “sound” I’m talking about at around 1.08 in the video.
 It’s not a lovely sound by any definition, and I don’t know who would like it who has a well-trained ear in choral excellence.

 (On another topic briefly, notice the vocal soloist for Mahler’s Third (video below) had to show up half naked obsessed with her cleavage and upper chest, like many/most? females are.
 That’s just the truth which most won’t want to hear.
 She seems to be saying, “I want all but my tits to show, and I’d like them to show too if I could get away with it!”
 I only bring that up because imagine if a guy showed up on stage dressed in a similar way.
 I think guys should.
 But no, he has to be covered up like a monk.
 There’s such a double standard in performance attire between the genders.)

 Also, listening to a clip — which was all that’s available — of the New England Conservatory Chorus and Boston Symphony Orchestra’s 1969 performance of Beethoven’s Ninth, the New England Conservatory Chorus sang with perfect intonation.
 They did not sound at all like the NEC Concert Choir and Chamber Singers sound these days.
 In the 1969 performance, there was no nervous-sounding fluttering, wobbling, shrill sounds from the soprano section.
-So what has happened to cause this relaxing of the highest standards of choral excellence in the Choral Department at New England Conservatory?
+So what has happened to cause this relaxing of the highest standards of choral excellence in the Choral Department at the esteemed and renowned New England Conservatory?

 I also listened to their performance of Ravel: Daphnis et Chloé Suite No.2 with the BSO with Chorus Director deVaron.
 Again, they sang with perfect intonation, so I don’t know what has happened to the NEC Choral Department since the days of its founder, Lorna Cooke deVaron.
 Well frankly, I do know.
 Let’s tell it like it is: The Women of the Chorus are not as good as they used to be.
 Period.
 They could be if their Chorus Director demanded it.
 The Men of the Chorus mostly sing with perfect intonation.
 With the NEC Concert Choir, it’s as if the Women and the Men were prepared by two different Chorus Directors, one who believes in perfect intonation and the other who clearly does not.
 So there’s this clash in sound; they don’t match.